mikemackintosh/HackintoshOSX-MOTD/README.md

 Hackintosh OSX Message of the Day

+## To Install

+To install this script, there are two major steps that need to be completed:

+  1. Copy `dynmotd` to `/etc`

+  2. Edit `/etc/profile` and at the end of `/etc/profile` add: `php -f /etc/dynmotd | bash`

+When you open a new terminal, the new motd will be displayed.

+**Note:** Editing `/etc/profile` required root privileges.

 ## Next-Gen Message of the Day

 The `dynmotd` script outputs a bash file that looks like the following when executed.
 It supports colors and variables, and parses the output of `system_profiler SPFirewallDataType SPPowerDataType SPNetworkDataType SPSoftwareDataType` to obtain system pertinent information and stored it into flattened variables.